-Take the overnight flight to Port Moresby and onwards to Goroka.
+Take the flight to Goroka.
 Land and transfer to enjoy an Asaro Mudman village tour.
 Historically the Asaro Mudmen had a pretty bad run of luck against enemy tribes and it is said that, on one such occasion the tribe was chased into the Asaro River.
 Legend has it that the tribe emerged at sunset covered in a think layer of mud which the enemy tribe thought were evil spirits and fled in fear.
 As a result the Asaro Mudmen have become the guardian symbol of the Asaro villages and traditional dances are performed by tribal members covered in mud and wearing large mud masks at events and festivals throughout the year.

 Witness a traditional fire making ceremony and after a tasty “mumu” lunch (food cooked in an earth oven) enjoy front-row seats to a thrilling mudman performance.
 End the day at the Daulo Pass which offers spectacular views of the lush landscape.
-(L,D)
+(B,L,D)

 Embark on a short climb to Mount Gurupoka from where you can see fantastic views of the whole Asaro valley and Daulo Mountains.
 Visit an ancestral cave and enjoy a Ghost Dance performance by the local villagers.

 This afternoon, explore compact Goroka town.
 Visit to a traditional coffee factory and the informative JK McCarthy Museum.
 (B,D)